-Unless otherwise specified, Chemical Spraying must
+Unless otherwise specified, chemical spraying must

-- Be carried out by a licenced technician; - Have a non-chemical assessment carried out beforehand and implemented if viable; - If using spray drift technique, it must be ensured that non targeted vegetation is not affected.
+- Be carried out by a licenced technician - Have a non-chemical assessment carried out beforehand and implemented if viable - If using spray drift technique, ensure non targeted vegetation is not affected

 DIEBACK

 Dieback is a disease that results in the slow death of vegetation and is caused by the introduced Phytophthora fungus.
 This fungus is spread by the movement of spores in water, and by human activity that moves infected soil.
 Phytophthora is restricted to the south-western part of the State where approximately a third of native flora is susceptible to attack.
 Phytophthora cannot be eradicated once an area is infested, therefore it is imperative that road management activities avoid introducing and spreading it.